Institute for Housing and Urban Development Studies: Education at IHS

 IHS offers a range of post-graduate programmes from post-graduate certificate and diploma programmes to Master's degree programmes.
-But also short courses, for example on Sustainable Local Economic Development, Urban Management Tools for Climate Change, Green Cities for Eco-efficiency and Sustainable urban Development.
+But also short courses, for example on Urban Management Tools for Climate Change and Sustainable urban Development.
 The institution also has a 4-year-long PhD programme which fuses urban management with governance.
 In recent years IHS has offered tailor-made training programmes combining in-country modules and modules in Rotterdam for organisations in South Africa, Cuba, Albania, Brazil, Argentina, Uganda, Indonesia, China, and Yemen.
 In recent years, IHS organised regional refresher courses addressed to its alumni in South Africa, Thailand, Egypt and Cuba.